cmm16/hfd-spring-2020/README.md

 ---
 ## Getting Started
+Before getting started, make sure you are using at least conda version 3.8.2.

 ### Set up virtual Environment
 Follow the bellow instructions or copy and paste the commandline prompts under instructions